VirtoCommerce/vc-visualstudio-templates/README.md

 # VirtoCommerce Visual Studio Extensions
 This repository is the official storage for VirtoCommerce Visual Studio templates source code.

+:point_right: We migarted a new Virto Commerce Module template to template for dotnet new.
+Please use https://github.com/VirtoCommerce/vc-cli-module-template to create a new Virto Commerce module.

 ## Overview
 Includes templates:
 * Virto Commerce 3.x Module - Default project template for creating Virto Commerce module